doged-io/doged/doc/zmq.md

 ## Remarks

-From the perspective of dogecoind, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
-Thus, there is no state introduced into dogecoind directly.
+From the perspective of doged, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
+Thus, there is no state introduced into doged directly.
 Furthermore, no information is broadcast that wasn't already received from the public P2P network.

 No authentication or authorization is done on connecting clients; it